 This model explores how individual confirmation bias in tandem with selective or distorted representations of events by the news media can lead to individual belief polarization.

 EM Algorithm for Gaussian Mixtures

-A fundamental problem in inductive inference is how to learn the structure of unabeled data.
-This is known as unsupervised learning in machine learning, and clustering in statistics.
+A fundamental problem in inductive inference is how to learn the structure of unlabeled data.
+This is known as unsupervised learning in machine learning and clustering in statistics.

 This model demonstrates an important technique for dealing which such problems: the estimation-maximization (EM) algorithm.
 When data is missing, or analytic solutions are not available, the EM algorithm can provide an iterative approach to a maximum likelihood solution.